Manted50/Sentiment-Analysis-Backend/README.md

 # French sentiment analyser

-This project was made in a studying context to show all the pipeline that we can applied for a ML project.
-The idea is to create a model to classify sentences and know if it's positive or negative using sklearn and mlflow.
+This project was made in a studying context to show all the pipelines that we can apply for an ML project.
+The idea is to create a model to classify sentences and know if it's positive or negative using sklearn and MLflow.
 Then, we can use it for a website project using FastAPI and Streamlit libraries.
-At the end, we tried to automatise that using the deployment of render and Streamlit Cloud.
+At the end, we tried to automate that using the deployment of render and Streamlit Cloud.
 It shows how a Machine Learning project can evolve properly in companies.

-## Features

-- Feature 1
-- Feature 2
-- Feature 3

 ## Installation